Report Filter

 Predefined Group Userdefined Group Number Served Annually Potential Number of Annual Customers Projected Customer Trend

-General Assembly Legislative Branch and Money Committees Staff 158 158 Stable
+General Assembly Legislative Branch and Money Committees Staff 158 158 Increase

-Local or Regional Government Authorities Local Government Investment Pool Customers 376 650 Stable
+Local or Regional Government Authorities Local Government Investment Pool Customers 376 650 Increase

 Local or Regional Government Authorities Local Government Officials and Non-profit Participants - Insurance Services 525 1,000 Stable

-State Agency(s), State Government Agencies Receiving Other Services (e.g., bank deposit services, insurance services, payment processing) 108 108 Stable
+State Agency(s), Local and State Government Agencies 108 108 Stable

 State Government Employee Intra-Agency Staff 121 121 Stable